-In time, Kemal developed an Ottomanist ideology.
+In time, Kemal developed an ‘Ottomanist’ ideology.
 He argued for a free and multicultural Ottoman Empire, united under a civic Ottoman identity rather than ethnic nationalism.
 He had been vocal about the Empire’s treatment of its minorities such as the Armenians.

-In poetic irony, Kemal’s son by his second wife, Zeki Kuneralp, would years later become the intended victim of a failed ASALA attack while serving as Turkish Ambassador in Madrid.
+It is in this period of turmoil that Kemal briefly returned to Constantinople, marrying his second wife before escaping to Britain with his children.
+In a feat of poetic irony, Kemal’s son by his second wife, Zeki Kuneralp, would years later become the intended victim of a failed ASALA attack while serving as Turkish ambassador in Madrid.

 But Kemal’s zealous struggle to prosecute the CUP, combined with his reputation as an Anglophile, brought him many enemies in interbellum Turkey.
 His vocal opposition to Mustafa Kemal Ataturk’s increasingly popular nationalist movement proved to be the last straw.